flashguardian13/godot-4-skeleton/README.md

 To understand how this is implemented, you may first want to look at `scenes/main.tscn` in the editor.
 At its root is a Main MarginContainer (fullscreen) with a number of CanvasLayers as children: Background, Stage, UI, Transition, and Popups.
 Screens are added as children of the Stage CanvasLayer, while transitions are added to the Transition layer.

 When a transition is called for with `Transitions.start_transition()`, the order of events is as follows:
+* The scene tree is paused.
+(Transitions are never paused.)
 * A new instance of the transition scene is added to the Transition layer.
 * The transition starts animating, gradually obscuring the window.
 * When the transition has obscured the entire window, it emits a "screen_obscured" signal.